wp-plugins/likebtn-like-button/readme.txt

 == Installation ==

 1. Upload `likebtn-like-button` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the Like Button plugin through the WordPress 'Plugins' menu
+1. Register on LikeBtn.com
+1. Add your website to your account on LikeBtn.com
+1. Enter your LikeBtn.com account data on the plugin Synchronization tab
-1. Configure the plugin in LikeBtn admin panel.
+1. Configure the plugin in the Like Button admin panel

 == Frequently Asked Questions ==